andr9e/MDRDIO-BLE-Gateway/README.md

 # MDRDIO-BLE-Gateway
-example codes for MODERN RADIO IOT Stick BLE Gateway
+example codes for using a MODERN RADIO IOT Stick BLE Gateway